-In addition, you need a deeper integration for supporting robust A/B system updates because Mender needs to control which system partition (A or B) is updated and booted.
+In addition, you need a deeper integration for supporting robust A/B Operating System updates because Mender needs to control which system partition (A or B) is updated and booted.
 The mechanisms used for this are specific to the distribution or build system you are using to maintain your OS.
 This is called a Mender board integration.
 Note that a board integration also covers installing the Mender client on the device, so you do not need to install the Mender client after using a board integration.

 In general Mender officially supports the most common Linux OSes, and has reference implementations for specific devices.
 Note that both your OS and device hardware combination needs to be supported for Mender to work.

 We offer Consulting services if you would like to save time and ensure verified integration of a specific OS and device.

 If you decide to create an integration for your OS and device, please consider to post it back to the Board integrations category of the Mender Hub community.
 This way, the community will benefit and help maintain your integration.

 Debian family OSes, such as Debian, Ubuntu and Raspberry Pi OS are officially supported.

 A board integration for Raspberry Pi OS is available in the downloads section.

 To find board integrations for other Debian family OSes, go to the Debian family in the Mender Hub community.

 If no board integration is available for your device, follow the documentation on Operating System updates: Debian family to integrate your device.

 If you only need to deploy application updates (not Operating System updates),